jedi-academy/learn-2420/data/labs/lab02.md

 - `./amuseme Henrietta`
 - `./amuseme -u Henry -x "favorite chopsticks"`
 - `./amuseme -x -u Jim "coffee mug" CBD`

+What do you think each of these should do?

 ## Lab Submission